 All of the therapists at ITA have graduated from a nationally accredited college or university with a bachelors, masters, and/or doctorate degree in their therapy modality.
 The bachelor’s degree level music therapist has completed a minimum of 1040 supervised hours and successfully passed a Board Certification exam to begin practicing.
 Masters level art, music, dance/movement, and drama therapists have successfully completed all of the course work required, as well as internships, field placements, and extensive supervision.
 The doctoral level therapist has completed all of the coursework and research components for clinical psychology.

 How can I tell when progress is being made?

 When therapy begins, a set of goals, called a “treatment plan” is developed.
 If a client is moving toward these goals, then progress is being made.
 Sometimes in the course of working with a client, we find that other steps need to be taken in order to accomplish the goals.
 These steps may be subtle but can be seen through an examination of the client’s behaviors, thoughts, actions, and/or physical abilities.
 In this way, emphasis is placed on the process involved in reaching the goals rather than focusing on the product.
 In therapy the goal is to improve upon emotional, behavioral, and physical skills, not artistic mastery.
 We are happy to see when skills develop, though it tends not to be the primary focal point of treatment.

 How long do these therapies take?

 We track the progress of our clients every week and make revisions to the treatment plans as needed.
 The time required for success is, of course, different for every person, since the goals are unique to each individual.
 It usually takes 3 weeks to assess and define goals, and then we look at the goals on a regular basis to evaluate success.
+Typically, you will start to notice results in about 3 months or 12 sessions.
 If you have questions, it is best to address these concerns with the therapist assigned to you or to your family member.

 How much do sessions cost?